vladb38/rocksdb_protobuf/INSTALL.md

 export CXXFLAGS="-static-libstdc++ -static-libgcc -fPIC"
 ```

 Go to the RocksDB source folder and run:
 ```
 make static_lib
 make rocksdbjavastatic
 ```

-* Compile RocksDB_Protobuf
+Now we can compile RocksDB_Protobuf.
 Go to the RocksDB_Protobuf source folder and run:
 ```
 make protogen
 make library